The Hoover Award

 2006

-John Chesnut, this year’s recipient of the Hoover Award has made significant contributions in all three important functions of our statewide society: our scientific authority represented by our Rare Plant and Vegetation programs; our Conservation program, in which we fight for proconservation actions of government and the private sector and oppose destructive activities; and, our Education programs that involve public field trips, horticultural programs and other forms of public outreach.
+John Chesnut has made significant contributions in all three important functions of our Statewide society: our scientific authority represented by our Rare Plant and Vegetation programs of which John leads; our Conservation program, in which we fight for pro-conservation actions of government and the private sector and oppose destructive activities; and our education programs that involve public field trips, horticultural programs and other forms of public outreach.
+John has been essential to the success of the native plant propagation/installation program serving the science classes of Los Osos Middle School.
+John has been part of our Chapter’s Board as early as 1998, co-chairing the Rare Plant Coordinator position before taking on the role entirely in 2003.

 2003